Job 1:13

 says in Job 1:20-21, “Then Job arose, and rent his mantle, and shaved his head, and

 fell down upon the ground, and worshipped.
-[21] And said, Naked came I out of my mother’s womb, and naked shall I return
+[21] And said, Naked came I out of

-the Lord.”
-Verse 21 tells us that Job suffered greatly upon hearing of the
+hath taken away; blessed be the name of the Lord.”
+Verse 21 tells us that Job

-death of his children, and the loss of his wealth, his servants, and
+suffered greatly upon hearing of the death of his children, and the loss of his

-essentially his family agricultural business.
-Just because Job had great faith
+wealth, his servants, and essentially his family agricultural business.
+Just

-in God does not mean that Job would not suffer pain just like any human being
+because Job had great faith in God does not mean that Job would not suffer pain

-in that circumstance.
-There is a time to mourn, and Job mourned his loss.
-But
+just like any human being in that circumstance.
+There is a time to mourn, and

-Job’s faith helped him to get through such a terrible loss.
-At the end of verse
+Job mourned his loss.
+But Job’s faith helped him to get through such a terrible

-20 it says that Job “fell down upon the ground, and worshipped.”
-Job turned
+loss.
+At the end of verse 20 it says that Job “fell down upon the ground,

-to the Lord in his grief.
+and worshipped.”
+Job turned to the Lord in his grief.

 In verse 21 we are given the secret of